charliecalvert/CloudNotes/Assignments/AskQuestion.md

 This is one example from one assignment, but there are similar section in nearly every technical assignment I give.
 There are probbaly 5 to 10 obvious question to ask in any assignment, and 20, 30 or even 50 in more complex assignments.

+## Attitude

+When asking questions in most online forums, try to be as friendly and polite as possible.
+Email and text is a deceptively sharp edged tool.
+I try to go out of my way to keep a positive attitude.
+As we all start to spend more time communicating online with text, we have to learn new skills.
+Developing the ability to join an online community, and become a positive and well liked member of that community, is an important skill.
+Most of us aren't born with that ability.
+We have to develop it.
+In general, when I find myself using negative words like "stupid", "dumb", "incompetent", etc, then a little red flag goes up in my brain.
+Sometimes they are the appropriate words, but those occasions are rare.
+Perhaps once or twice a year.
+If they come up repeatedly in my messages, then it is usually best for me to take time off to relax.

+Inside, we might feel upset, but we have to learn to hide that when communicating online.
+And we have to learn to take care of ourselves, so we are not under too much pressure.
+Be gentle with others, be gentle with yourself.

 ## Scoring

 In general, I'm looking for questions and answers.
 However, just proving that you looked at the discussion area will keep you from getting a failing grade.
 Here are some loose guidelines that I might use when grading discussions: